cmb347827/recipe-page-main/README.md

 ### What I learned

--I could use either the img element and the srcset attribute for the image, but I went with just the img element and the Bootstrap class img-fluid.
+- I could use either the img element and the srcset attribute for the image, but I went with just the img element and the Bootstrap class img-fluid.

 - I could have used Boostrap card classes for the entire page, meaning including the lists.
 But I opeted not to use the Boostrap classes  list-group and list-group-item for better visual look that matches the design.

--I found a helpful site to help calculate image aspect-ratio
+- I found a helpful site to help calculate image aspect-ratio

--And I discovered the use of ul::mark to make it easier to style list-style bullets.
+- And I discovered the use of ul::mark to make it easier to style list-style bullets.

+- First time use of `text-wrap:balance;` for headings to make them distribute wording more evenly

 ### Continued development